 This short video opens a whole new vista on nakedness.

-Above, I asked you to think about the word naked as it refers to Adam and Eve in Genesis 2:25.
-There it talks about Adam and Eve being naked and in the next verse (Gen. 3:1), the serpent being subtle.
+Above, I asked you to think about the word naked as it refers to Adam and Eve naked in Genesis 2:25.
+There it talks about Adam and Eve naked and in the next verse (Gen. 3:1), the serpent being subtle.
 And concerning that, I asked you to do a word study using words like clothed, clothe, raiment, garment, and put on, put on referring to putting on clothes.

 Sometimes the relationship between those words and nakedness isn’t obvious, so I created an equation to help you.
-When it says that ADAM AND EVE were naked, remember that’s referring to their positive nakedness and in relationship to the clothing that means, absence of dirty clothing.
+When it says that ADAM AND EVE naked, remember that’s referring to their positive nakedness and in relationship to the clothing that means, absence of dirty clothing.
 With their positive nakedness, they did not, or they were not wearing dirty clothes.
 Metaphorically, positive nakedness implies the presence of clean clothes.
 The clean clothes are related to positive subtlety, Adam, and Eve’s wisdom.
 We’re going to find that in most cases, the reference in the Bible, to clothing and the proper type of nakedness, is the presence of clean clothing.